reachingisaskill/logtastic-logging-library/README.md

  * Finer controls for the signal handling functionality.
 It was added quite quickly to meet a need but it could be generalised to a more flexible interface.

- * Implement a multithreaded buffer, rather than a std::queue with a mutex.
-At the moment the whole queue is mutex locked in order to add a statement to the queue.
-This generally seems fine, however I'd rather lock the front and the back of the queue independently.
-This would allow periods of high logging calls to happen without being accidentally blocked.
-I expect this to only make a difference to game engines running at their limit - when FPS is crucial.